-Children’s books help bring back the lessons in life.
+Children’s books help bring back life lessons.

 A Seed Is a Promise by Claire Merrill tells the story that every seed is the promise of a new plant to come.
 We eat seeds like peas and lima beans.
 The book even explained the experiment many of us recall from grammar school.
 Soak a lima bean overnight and split it open to see the baby plant forming inside.
 It seems grownups may enjoy the experiment to remind themselves of the magic.

-The little book gave a simple description of how the parts of flowers make seeds, which always is astonishing to me.
+The little book gave a simple description of how the flowers make seeds, which is always astonishing to me.
 It named the pistil, the female part though the G-rated book didn’t describe it as such.
 It’s usually in the center and includes the ovary and egg cells and the stigmas that capture the pollen.
 Then there’s the stamen, the male part, which carries the pollen that fertilizes the eggs to make seeds.

 When the flowers die, it seems sad, but new seeds are growing inside the pistil, keeping their promise of a new plant to come.
 It’s true that genetically modified seeds (GMO), seeds with changed DNA, do not hold the same promise without paying royalties to the manufacturer.
-Hybrids, on the other hand, are a cross-pollination of two different varieties of plants from the same species.
+On the other hand, Hybrids are a cross-pollination of two different varieties of plants from the same species.
 It’s a process that happens in nature.
 Plant breeders intentionally cross-pollinate plants to improve disease resistance, color, fruit sizes, or improved taste and yields —all good things without being genetically modified.
 But hybrid seeds don’t grow into duplicates of their mother plant, which in itself is magical.

 Remarkably, ancient seeds have kept their promise.